Priest: If there is anyone here that would oppose this holy union, speak now or forever hold your peace.

 - Cars 2 has Mater and Holley.
 Pixar has a bit of a thing for pairing rusted male characters with sleek female ones.

 - Pictured above, King Fergus and Queen Elinor from Brave.
-She has preserved her looks quite well for a greying mother of four, he... remains strong and in excellent condition.
+She has preserved her looks and her figure quite well for a greying mother of four (including triplets!).
+But he... remains strong and in excellent condition.
 Justified as theirs was an arranged marriage, but it seemed to work out okay (and, considering how young Merida is expected to marry, it isn't impossible that Elinor is only in her thirties).

 - Felix and Calhoun from Wreck-It Ralph are an Ugly Guy, Hot Girlfriend example.
 Though Felix isn't ugly (he's actually widely considered to be very cute), he's rather goofy-looking, especially compared to Calhoun.
 This is played straight when Felix and Calhoun get married in the epilogue of the movie.

 - Despicable Me 2 has Gru and Lucy; Gru may not be all-that "despicable" these days, but he's still not very good looking compared to his Action Girl spy of a wife.